-Although humans have several FMO genes, changes in only one of these, FMO3, causes trimethylaminuria.
-For reasons that are unclear, many different changes (mutations) of the FMO3 gene exist.
+Primary trimethylaminuria is a rare metabolic disorder caused by changes (mutations) in the FMO3 gene.
+Humans have several FMO genes, but only mutations in FMO3 cause trimethylaminuria.
+For reasons that are unclear, many different mutations of the FMO3 gene exist.

+Primary trimethylaminuria is inherited in an autosomal recessive pattern.
 Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
+The risk for two carrier parents to both pass the altered gene and, therefore, have an affected child is 25% with each pregnancy.
 The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
 The risk is the same for males and females.

 All individuals carry a few abnormal genes.
 Parents who are close relatives (consanguineous) have a higher chance than unrelated parents of both carrying the same abnormal gene, which increases the risk of having children with a recessive genetic disorder.

 Secondary trimethylaminuria occurs as the result of treatment with large doses of dietary precursors of the offending chemical.
 Symptoms develop when the ability of the liver enzyme (flavin-containing monooxygenase 3) is insufficient to break down (metabolize) the excess trimethylamine.